Crusades _ The Medieval World and The World Today ( First and Second Crusade )

 - Robert of Flanders with cousin Robert of Normandy(brother of King William II of England)

-At first, Alexios got stunned seeing such big armies in Constantinople.
-Thus, he took an oath from all the leaders of the crusader’s armies to gave him control of conquered areas in the future.
+At first, Alexios got stunned to see such big armies in Constantinople.
+Thus, he took an oath from all the leaders of the crusader’s armies to give him control of conquered areas in the future.
 All the leaders willingly or unwillingly approved his conditions.

 - The County of Edessa(1098-1144 AD) in today’s areas of Syria and Turkey.
 It was conquered by the Noor ud din Zengi in 1144 AD which elicited the Second Crusade and its remaining areas later went under the supervision of the Byzantines.